-While Chinese stock markets are relatively new they have become gradually more integrated with the rest of the global financial markets and there is substantial evidence that long run linkages exist between the Shanghai, the U.S., and other regional financial exchanges (Burdekin & Silos 2012).
-This paper also shows that there is a significant positive relationship between Shanghai Composite Index and MSCI All Country World Index during 2000-2013.
-But the effect is small and lagged.
+TABLE 4 Significant VECM Coefficients with MSCI All Country World Index and Global Financial Crisis Dummy long-run linkages exist between the Shanghai, the U.S., and other regional financial exchanges (Burdekin and Sklos 2012).
+This article also shows that a significant positive relationship exists between the Shanghai Composite Index and MSCI All Country World Index during 2000-2013.
+However, the effect is small and lagged.
 Given the maintenance of substantial capital controls, it is not surprising that the international linkages are fairly weak.